-Changes of this magnitude are social, economic and cultural as much as they are technological.
-Rural Australia is not all empty space awaiting an energy revolution.
+Changes of this magnitude are social, economic and cultural as much as technological.
+Rural Australia is not empty space awaiting an energy revolution.
 Productive, diverse, and culturally rich ways of life are long-established in farming communities, Aboriginal lands, and towns.

-To sustain the momentum of the clean energy transition, it will be vital that REZ policy builds and maintains broad community acceptance-what we refer to as "social licence"- to operate in these places, and also that it brings meaningful and equitable development for populations on the front line of change.
-This will only be achieved with innovative planning that facilitates proactive engagement between developers, government authorities and residents, in order to create beneficial outcomes that make a difference at every scale of life, from the paddock to the planet.
+It is vital that REZ policy builds and maintains not only broad acceptance or 'social licence' in these places but also brings meaningful and equitable development for populations on the front line of change.
+That will sustain the momentum of the clean energy transition.
+It can only be achieved with innovative planning that facilitates proactive engagement of developers, government authorities and residents in beneficial outcomes that make a difference at every scale of life from the paddock to the planet.